nasa-gibs/worldview/doc/testing.md

 ## Unit Tests

+Unit tests are run using the Jest testing framework.
+Unit tests ran as part of the main testing suite, i.e. `npm test`.
+Use `npm test:unit` to run unit tests individually.
-Unit tests are run using the BusterJS test runner.
-To run unit tests, run `npm test`.
-Make sure to run `npm run getcapabilities` and `npm run build:config` first to build the configuration.
+_Note:_ Make sure to run `npm run getcapabilities` and `npm run build:config` first to build the configuration.

-To test against a different time zone, run `npm run test:unit:tz`.
-This currently doesn't work in Windows.
+To test against a different time zone, run `npm run test:unit:tz`. _Note:_ This currently doesn't work in Windows.

+To view the unit test code coverage, run `npm test:coverage`.
+Use `npm run test:unit:coverage` or `npm run test:unit:tz:coverage` to run coverage tests individually.

 ## End-to-end Tests
 End to end tests are integrated into our CI and are required to pass before a submission is accepted.
 New features should be accompanied by End to End tests to cover any new functionality you add.